Winter-Proof Your Home with Durable Stucco Solutions

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-In Southern California, "winter" doesn't mean blizzards, but it does mean atmospheric rivers, rapid temperature drops, and corrosive coastal fog.
-These elements are the primary enemy of your home's exterior envelope.
-If your stucco has hairline cracks or failed sealant joints, moisture will penetrate the surface, leading to dry rot in the framing and toxic mold growth.
+In Southern California, "winter" does not bring heavy snow, but it does bring atmospheric rivers, rapid temperature swings, and salt-laden coastal fog.
+These seasonal weather changes are the primary enemy of your home's exterior envelope.
+If your stucco has open hairline cracks, degraded sealant joints, or blocked weep holes, water will penetrate the surface during heavy rains.
+This leads to hidden wood framing rot, degraded insulation, and toxic indoor mold growth.

-Winter-proofing is not a cosmetic task; it is structural maintenance.
-This guide outlines the technical steps required to secure your building envelope before the rainy season peaks.
+Winter-proofing is not merely a cosmetic enhancement; it is critical structural maintenance.
+This guide outlines the technical steps required to inspect, repair, and secure your stucco envelope before the rainy season peaks.

 Water is opportunistic.
-It enters through the path of least resistance.
-Perform a perimeter walk and look for these specific failure points:
+It follows gravity and enters through the path of least resistance.
+Walk the perimeter of your home and inspect these high-risk areas:

-- Re-Entrant Cracks: Diagonal cracks radiating from the corners of windows and doors.
-These are stress points where water intrusion is most common.
+- Re-Entrant Cracks: Diagonal cracks radiating outward from the corners of windows and doors.
+These develop from structural stress and are prime locations for rainwater intrusion.

-- Soft Spots: Press on the wall.
-If the stucco flexes or sounds hollow, it has delaminated from the lath due to prolonged moisture exposure.
+- Delaminated or Soft Spots: Press firmly on areas showing bubbling or moisture staining.
+If the wall flexes or sounds hollow, the plaster base has delaminated from the metal lath due to prolonged moisture exposure.

 Free Assessment